 While my road trip setup has become more sophisticated over the years, I can honestly say, if you’re after a driving holiday in Western Australia, nothing will beat a 4WD campervan hire in Perth with WA Experts.

-Emu Creek Station is a historic cattle station located in the Pilbara region.
+Emu Creek Station is a historic cattle station located in the Upper Gascoyne Region.
 The station is a short drive on a dirt track off the Northwest Coastal Highway and roughly 2.5 hours northwest of the Minilya Roadhouse if travelling north.
 For us, Emu Creek provided an ideal transit stop on our way from Mount Augustus to Exmouth.
 Continue reading Camping among the Gum Trees at Emu Creek Station→

 Western Australia’s south-west coast is one of the most beautiful holiday destinations in Australia.
 Well known for a range tourist attractions, local delicacies and events all year round, it’s a popular family getaway during the school holidays.